Using the App

 Database / Applications / Versions / ID

-The databases, applications, and versions controls contain searchable dropdowns that allow users to quickly find what they're looking for.
+The database, application, and version controls contain searchable dropdowns that allow users to quickly find what they're looking for.
 Select a database to enable the applications dropdown.
 Next, select an application or multiple applications to reveal the versions dropdown.
 Select a version or multiple versions to filter the data further.
 Click the ID of a crash to see its details or click a crash's Stack Key to see information about the crash's group.

 From here, users can manipulate the table in multiple ways to view specific sets of data.